octobercms/docs/database-model.md

 #### Relations

-The following relations are available, along with their optional and required arguements:
+The following relations are available, along with their optional and required arguments:

 | Name           | Description                                    | Optional                                  | Required  |
 |:-------------- |:-----------------------------------------------|:----------------------------------------- |:--------- |